sdc/moodle-local_leapwebservices/readme.md

 ### `get_users_by_username`

+**Note:** this function will only work with Moodle 2.5 or later.
+Calling this function with Moodle 2.4 or earlier will result in an exception being thrown.

 * Pass: one or more usernames
 * Returns: a list of courses the user is enrolled on (including but not limited to):
     * id - the user's id